2014 New Bingo Sites

 With most online bingo sites now offering a mobile/tablet service, and most of the ones that don't planning to do so soon, any new launches are going to need to cater to the growing army of mobile payers.
 We've already seen a slew of mobile-only promotions and this looks set to continue in 2014.

 The taxation and regulation changes mean that charity bingo sites face an uncertain future (as they may become uneconomic to run).
-Big charities could still have associated bingo sites - as the Health Lottery has with Health Bingo - because the charity itself can do all the promotion of the bingo site via its own site, rather than having to pay for advertising and promotion.
+Big charities could still have associated bingo sites - such as Tickety Boo Bingo - because the charity itself can do all the promotion of the bingo site via its own site, rather than having to pay for advertising and promotion.
 Bingo sites that support smaller charities have to pay for that and with the new regime that could prove too expensive to do while giving any significant amounts to the charity.
 If the industry is to continue to support smaller charities it may need to be via charity bingo events

 rather than via charity sites.